J&J Medical Connect

 44.2

-aPropensity score weighting based on the standardized mortality ratio weighting approach was used to adjust for differences in baseline characteristics between the SC TREMFYA and SC IL-17Ai groups.
+aPropensity score weighting based on the standardized mortality ratio-weighting approach was used to adjust for differences in baseline characteristics between the SC TREMFYA and SC IL-17Ai groups.
 Weights were estimated using a multivariable logistic regression model.
 Baseline covariates included all demographic and clinical characteristics.

-eIncludes apremilast, deucravacitinib, and JAK inhibitors (ie, upadacitinib, baricitinib, and tofacitinib).
+dIncludes apremilast, deucravacitinib, and JAK inhibitors (ie, upadacitinib, baricitinib, and tofacitinib).

 Cox Proportional Hazards Modelb